sebinsua/dotcom/posts/bridging-the-gaps-between-neural-networks-and-functions.md

   //       you can avoid creating functions for every mathematical
   //       operation through the use of operator overloading.
   //       This leads to easier to read mathematical expressions,
-  //       however, the con is that the creation of the compuational
+  //       however, the con is that the creation of the computational
   //       graph might not be clear to whoever reads the code. return activation(add(sum(multiply(weights, inputs)), bias));
 }